Models of protein production along the cell cycle: an investigation of possible sources of noise: Materials and Methods

+where $\Ehat{\cdot}_{Z(t)}$ indicates the integration over the variable $Z$ in a population of cells of age $t$.
+(Note that in the case of the two first intermediate models, the environment $Z$ is simply the deterministic volume and simplified expressions for $\Vhatt{P/V}{int}$ and $\Vhatt{P/V}{ext}$ in these cases can be found in Equations~\eqref{eq:var_1} and~\eqref{eq:var_2}.)

-The variable $Z$ represents the common environment in which the two similar genes of the dual reporter technique evolve; yet mathematically, it is dependent on the model that we consider (for each model, it is what is considered as being part of the "environment" of the gene).
-We have therefore explicitly described for each intermediate models what it represents in this context (the section~\ref{subsec:model2} shows an illustrative example of this decomposition).
-Once the variable $Z$ fixed, the decomposition is explicit and separate the total variance in two parts: $\Vhatt{P/V}{int}$ that corresponds to the intrinsic contributions and $\Vhatt{P/V}{ext}$ corresponds to the variance induced by external contribution represented by $Z$ (volume fluctuation, concentrations of free RNA-polymerases and ribosomes, etc.) The term $\Vhatt{P/V}{int}$ is indeed the variance that can be expected from a model without any external fluctuation.
-A model like the two-stage model does not consider any change in the environment of the protein production, so the second term of the decomposition would be null.
+The variable $Z$ represents the common environment in which the two similar genes of the dual reporter technique evolve; yet mathematically, it is dependent on the model that we consider (for each model, it is what is considered as being part of the ``environment" of the gene).
+We have therefore explicitly described for each intermediate models what it represents in this context (the second intermediate model with gene replication shows an illustrative example of this decomposition).
+Once the variable $Z$ fixed, the decomposition is explicit and separates the total variance in two parts: $\Vhatt{P/V}{int}$ that corresponds to the intrinsic contributions and $\Vhatt{P/V}{ext}$ corresponds to the variance induced by external contributions represented by the environment $Z$ (volume fluctuation, concentrations of free RNA-polymerases and ribosomes, etc.) The term $\Vhatt{P/V}{int}$ is indeed the variance that can be expected from a model without any external fluctuation.
+A model like the two-stage model does not consider any change in the environment of protein production, so the term $\Vhatt{P/V}{ext}$ of the decomposition would be null.